 Elevation: 6,884 ft

 This peak is not in the book.
-The access section was updated by Livingston Douglas Updated October 2018.
+The access section was updated by Livingston Douglas.
+Updated December 2019.

 North Chilly Butte lies west of the unincorporated community of Chilly, Idaho, which is located north of Trail Creek Road and northwest of Mackay, Idaho.
 North Chilly’s sister butte, South Chilly Butte, lies to the southwest.
 The easiest terrain and legal, easiest public access is found along North Chilly Butte’s west side.
-The USGS BM atop North Chilly Butte.
+USGS Chilly Buttes

 Access by Livingston Douglas